Kskohli/kubernetes-the-hard-way/README.md

+This tutorial is a modified version of the original developed by Kelsey Hightower.
+Then reworked by Mumshad manambeth on VirtualBox using Vagrant.
+&
+In this tutorial, We will look into the Kubernetes the Hard Way from Scratch in VMware Workstation on Ubuntu-16.04.6 LTS.

 # Kubernetes The Hard Way

 This tutorial walks you through setting up Kubernetes the hard way.
 This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
 If that's you then check out [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine), or the [Getting Started Guides](https://kubernetes.io/docs/setup).